hsuyuching/webbrowserinternals/README.md

 Run `python3 connect.py <url>`

 ## Test with own html file
-Run `python3 -m http.server` under the folder that contains test.html.
-Then visits the localhost:8080, or other port.
+Run `python3 -m http.server 8080` under the folder that contains test.html.
+Then visits the localhost:8080, or other port(if specify other port).

+## Run the own server
+Run `python3 server.py` for hosting the server.

 ## File structure
 ### connect.py